smallrye/smallrye-llm/examples/quarkus-car-booking/README.md

 The application exposes a REST API documented with OpenAPI.

-To interract with the application go to: http://localhost:8080/openapi/ui.
+To interact with the application go to: [http://localhost:8080/openapi/ui](http://localhost:8080/openapi/ui).

 Typical questions you can ask in the Chat:

 * Hello, how can you help me?
 * What is your list of cars?
-* What is your cancelation policy?
+* What is your cancellation policy?
 * What is your fleet size?
 Be short please.
 * How many electric cars do you have?
 * My name is James Bond, please list my bookings